Aftertone vs Morgen (2026): Productivity System vs Unified Calendar

 AI

-Silent behavioral AI — stalled tasks, time drift, energy tracking.
-Weekly insight reports with specific suggestions.
+Silent behavioral AI โ€” stalled tasks, time drift, energy tracking.
+Smart Capture (paste text or screenshot โ†’ structured tasks).
+Weekly and daily insight reports.

 AI Planner suggests time block placements.
 You approve manually.
 No behavioral analysis.